Kyriosity/read-write/readme+/pencraft/readme+/tech-authoring.md

-# Authoring as technical writing
+# Techical authoring

+<div dir="rtl">Epistula non erubescit </div>
+<p dir="rtl";'><i>Marcus Tullius Cicero (106-43 BC)</i></p>

 <div dir="rtl">Write what you <s>want</s> know</div>
 <p dir="rtl";'><i>Mark Twain (1835-1910)</i></p>

+<div dir="rtl";'>There's no freak who wouldn't find a match and<br/>.there's no nonsense that wouldn't find a proper reader</div>
+<p dir="rtl";'><i>"Anton Chekhov(1860-1904), "Rules for novice writers</i></p>
 &nbsp;
-<p dir="rtl";'>There's no freak who wouldn't find a match and<br/>.there's no nonsense that wouldn't find a proper reader</p>
-<p dir="rtl";'><i>Anton Chekhov(1860-1904), "Rules for novice writers"</i></p>

-Theré're projects, products and technologies, which deserve work of a pen or a brush.
-They must inspire readers to select those and are often decision making factors Nr&nbsp;1.
+There're projects, products and technologies, which deserve the work of pen or brush.
+Grade of such work may be decision factor Nr&nbsp;1 for usage: either attract or divert for good.

-Episcular work isn't compiled but is harder than software development.
-The worst code can be adjusted to do the task, while a writing can be either good or bad.
+_As&nbsp;is_ (aka WYSIWYG) of creative work won't produce compilation errors but is much harder than engineering.
+Everybody will notice poor style from the very first sight.

-The worst enimies of pencraft are formalism, wordiness, lack of feedback.
+The worst enimies of authorship are:

+- formalism / monotony,
+- wordiness / big volumes,
+- no critique / no interest.

 ...TO BE CONTINUED...